 My research interests lie in tensors and multilinear algebra, applied algebraic geometry, and algebraic statistics.

 Office hours: by appointment.
-If you a graduate or undergraduate student interested in working on a research project with me, feel free to get in touch.
+If you are a postdoc, graduate student, or undergraduate student interested in working on a research project with me, feel free to get in touch.

 14. The Maximum Likelihood Degree of Linear Spaces of Symmetric Matrices (with Carlos Améndola, Lukas Gustafsson, Kathlén Kohn, and Orlando Marigliano), Le Matematiche 76 (2021) no. 2, 535-557. [arXiv]

-13. Invariant Theory and Scaling Algorithms for Maximum Likelihood Estimation (with Carlos Améndola, Kathlén Kohn, and Philipp Reichenbach), SIAM Journal on Applied Algebra and Geometry 5 (2021) no. 2, 304-337. [arXiv] [Case study]
+13. Invariant Theory and Scaling Algorithms for Maximum Likelihood Estimation (with Carlos Améndola, Kathlén Kohn, and Philipp Reichenbach), SIAM Journal on Applied Algebra and Geometry 5 (2021) no. 2, 304-337. [arXiv] [pdf] [case study]

 3. Singular Vectors of Orthogonally Decomposable Tensors (with Elina Robeva), Linear and Multilinear Algebra 65 (2017) no. 12, 2457-2471. [arXiv]